apigee-labs/rapier/README.md

 The SpecHub API includes some 'internal' URL tamplates that are used in the implementation but are not part of the API.
 The Rapier Swagger generator supports a -i command-line option that allows the implementation view of the API to be generated instead of the client view.
 It can be found [here](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-spec-hub-with-impl.yaml).

-\[1\] Following Fred Brooks, we take consistency as being the primary measure of quality of an API.
-“Blaauw and I believe that consistency underlies all principles.
-A good architecture is consistent in the sense that, given a partial knowledge of the system, one can predict the remainder” - Fred Brooks, "The Design of Design", 2010